11 Tips To Get Rid Of Garlic And Onion Odor In Your Breath

 Various people have reported that chewing coffee beans and then spitting them out helps reduce onion and garlic breath.

 Baking soda is another good remedy for bad breath caused due to onions and garlic.
 It can neutralize bad breath, maintain the pH balance of the mouth, and inhibit the growth of bacteria.

 You can mix a teaspoon each of baking soda and sea salt in a glass of lukewarm water.
 Use this solution as a natural mouthwash several times a day to control nasty breath.

 The strong aroma of cardamom can help immediately fight garlic-and-onion breath.
 It will mask the odor and freshen up your breath.
-Chew some cardamom, or you can also drink 1 to 2 cups of cardamom tea.
+Chew some cardamom, or drink 1 to 2 cups of cardamom tea.

 10. Apple Cider Vinegar

 Apple cider vinegar also helps neutralize onion and garlic breath.
 Also, it helps destroy bacteria in the mouth that contribute to bad breath.

 You can mix 1/2 a tablespoon of apple cider vinegar in a cup of lukewarm water and use this solution as a mouthwash.

 You can eat vegetables, such as carrots, right after eating a meal with garlic or onions to help counter the smell.